 My introduction to Stegner was Beyond the Hundredth Meridian: John Wesley Powell and the Second Opening of the West.
 I’m not sure if this is where the boomer/sticker notion first surfaced; I suspect you’ll find it — at least thematically — in his fiction, as well.
 Over the years it’s been picked up by community-builders and church-builders and was the launching point for this lecture from Wendell Berry.

-Most of those who reference the boomer/sticker dichotomy are in favor of stickers: people who put down roots and participate in the work of building local communities and local economies.
-Few seem to take the side of boomers, who are described by turns as opportunists, gold-diggers (literally), fortune-seekers, rootless, greedy.
+A preponderance of those who reference the boomer/sticker dichotomy seem to favor the stickers: those who put down roots and participate in the work of building communities and local economies.
+Boomers get the side-eye, described by turns as opportunists, gold-diggers (literally), fortune-seekers, rootless, greedy.

-It seems a little harsh to me, and I doubt that Stegner intended his binaries to be the last word on why humans stay or go.
-Surely people set out for the territories for reasons other than greed and acquisitiveness, just as those who stay don’t always do so out of any great affection for their hometowns.
+But surely people set out for the territories for reasons other than greed and acquisitiveness, just as those who stay don’t always do so out of any great affection for a particular place.
 Sometimes folks just get stuck.

 “Flatter than a tabletop

 makes you wonder why they stopped here

 or they lacked ambition one.”